Zeioth/zeioth-qmk/readme.md

 Backup of my keyboard drivers.
-Feel free to get ides for yours.
+Feel free to get ideas for yours.

 # Instructions
 After you clone this repo, run this inside of it: